 Using student retention best practices will improve your institution’s ability to keep students engaged and prompt them to complete their education.
 Providing students with the support they need to finish their programs will encourage them to flourish.

-Watermark has been delivering innovative higher-ed student success solutions for over two decades.
+Watermark has been delivering innovative higher education student success solutions for over two decades.
 We know how to use data to increase student retention, and we’ve done it many times before.
 Institutions that partner with us see increased retention in as little as one year.

-Watermark Student Success & Engagement is a higher education solution to increase retention.
+Watermark Student Success & Engagement is a higher education solution that increases retention.
 Our software uses intuitive reporting to make predictive analyses about your students.
 Watermark’s tools let you track attendance and receive alerts when students fall behind.
 You can collaborate with students to construct personalized pathways to success while keeping them engaged and supporting their needs.

 Request a demo of Student Success & Engagement to begin increasing student retention.